Critical and quasicritical behavior in a three-species dynamical model of semi-directed percolation: Introduction

-In the dynamical SDP model we consider, while the spontaneous activity generation destroys the usual critical behaviour, we find that the dynamic susceptibility still shows a maximum as a function of the control parameter.
-The behaviour is similar to that reported in the case of DP models in the presence of an external field~\cite{Henkel,Hinrichsen2000,Lubeck2002,Lubeck2004,Lubeck2004b,Lubeck2005} and DP-like models of neuronal dynamics with spontaneous activity~\cite{Korchinski2021,WilliamsGarcia2014,Fosque2021,Fosque2022,beggs2022,Tian2022}.
-We obtain the non-equilibrium Widom line corresponding to the quasicritical threshold for different strengths of spontaneous activity generation.
-Curiously, we find that spatial and temporal correlations exhibit power-law decays at a value of the control parameter different from the quasi-critical threshold.
-This indicates that in the presence of spontaneous activity, there are two effective thresholds, one where the response function is maximum and another where the spatial and temporal correlations show scale free behaviour.
+In the dynamical SDP model we consider, while the spontaneous activity generation expectedly destroys the usual critical behaviour, we find that the dynamic susceptibility still shows a maximum as a function of the control parameter defining a pseudo-threshold~\cite{Fosque2021}.
+Similar findings have been reported in the case of DP models in the presence of an external field~\cite{Henkel,Hinrichsen2000,Lubeck2002,Lubeck2004,Lubeck2004b,Lubeck2005} and DP-like models of neuronal dynamics with spontaneous activity~\cite{Korchinski2021,WilliamsGarcia2014,Fosque2021,Fosque2022,beggs2022,Tian2022}.
+We obtain the non-equilibrium Widom line corresponding to the maxima of the dynamic susceptibility for different strengths of spontaneous activity generation.
+Curiously, we find that spatial and temporal correlations exhibit power-law decays at a value of the control parameter different from the pseudo-threshold corresponding to the peak of the dynamic susceptibility.
+This indicates that in the presence of spontaneous activity, there are two pseudo-thresholds, one where the response function is maximum and another where the spatial and temporal correlations show scale free behaviour.

 The paper is structured as follows.
 In Sec.~\ref{section1}, we precisely define the three-species model and the dynamic process.
 In Sec.~\ref{section2}, we obtain estimates of thresholds and critical exponents of SDP model using Monte Carlo simulations.
 The effect of introducing spontaneous activity is considered in Sec.~\ref{subsection2}.
 Spatial and temporal correlations, as well as dynamical susceptibility, are obtained for different strengths of spontaneous activity.
 The associated critical thresholds and exponents are determined.
 Finally, we conclude in Sec.~\ref{section3}.